Marc Reisner

 Marc Reisner (September 14, 1948 – July 21, 2000) was an American environmentalist and writer best known for his book Cadillac Desert, a history of water management in the American West.

-Early life
+Early life and education

-He was born in Minneapolis, Minnesota, the son of a lawyer and a scriptwriter, and graduated from Earlham College in 1970.
+Reisner was born in Minneapolis, Minnesota, the son of a lawyer and a scriptwriter, and graduated from Earlham College in 1970.

 Career

+Environmental activism

-For a time he was on the staffs of Environmental Action and the Population Institute in Washington, D.C.
+For a time, Reisner was on the staffs of Environmental Action and the Population Institute in Washington, D.C.
 Starting in 1972, he worked for seven years as a staff writer and director of communications for the Natural Resources Defense Council in New York.